With Veeam Backup for AWS, you can protect data in the following ways:

 An Amazon EFS file system backup captures the whole image of the EFS file system (including file system configuration, files, directories and so on) at a specific point of time.
 EFS backups are taken using native AWS capabilities.

 By default, EFS backups are stored only in the AWS Region where the processed file system resides.
 For enhanced data safety, you can instruct Veeam Backup for AWS to create copies of these backups and store them in any other AWS Region within the same AWS account.
 You can also combine the backup copy functionality with various data recovery options to migrate file system data between AWS Regions.

 An Amazon VPC configuration backup captures the whole image of a VPC configuration of an AWS account (including multiple VPC configuration settings and components) at a specific point in time.
 By default, the VPC configuration backup is stored in the Veeam Backup for AWS database.
 For enhanced data safety, you can instruct Veeam Backup for AWS to create copies of Amazon VPC configuration backups and store them in a backup repository.

-Veeam Backup for AWS does not support backup of the following VPC configuration components: VPC Traffic Mirroring, AWS Network Firewall, VPC Flow Logs, carrier gateways, customer IP pools, Gateway Load Balancers, Gateway Load Balancer endpoints and VPC endpoint services for Gateway Load Balancer endpoints.
+Veeam Backup for AWS does not support backup of the following VPC configuration components: VPC Traffic Mirroring, AWS Network Firewall, VPC Flow Logs, carrier gateways, customer IP pools, and core networks in route tables.

 You can perform advanced data protection operations with image-level backups from the Veeam Backup & Replication console.
 For details, see the External Repository section in the Veeam Backup & Replication User Guide.